aaj2146/aaj2146.github.io/about.md

 permalink: /about/
 ---

 Hi!
 Thanks for dropping by.
-I'm a final semester graduate student of Data Science at Columbia University.
-This a collection of some ML and Deep Learning blogs I'd like to share.
+I'm a final semester graduate student of Data Science at Columbia University, currently a Data Scientist intern at IBM in New York.
+I'm actively looking for full-time Data Scientist opportunities starting February 2019 This a collection of some ML and Deep Learning blogs I'd like to share.

-### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me